Thunder-KoNUBench: A Corpus-Aligned Benchmark for Korean Negation Understanding

 \subsection{Human Evaluation}

 After creating the dataset, we conduct a human evaluation to verify its reliability and establish a baseline for human performance.
 We recruit ten participants who are not part of our research group and ask them to solve 50 questions randomly selected from the test set.
 To ensure the evaluation's validity, we restrict all participants' internet access to prevent the use of external resources.

+The evaluation is conducted by asking participants to select the option they consider correct for each question.
+Performance is measured using standard accuracy; since the test consists of 50 questions, each correct answer is assigned 2 points (and 0 points for incorrect answers), resulting in a total score out of 100.
 The human performance results on \bench are presented in Table~\ref{tab:human_eval}.
 The consistently high human performance suggests that our benchmark is internally consistent and linguistically sound, serving as a reliable testbed for model evaluation.